Martha Rhoads Bell

-Martha Hope Rhoads Bell (April 27, 1941 – November 12, 1991) was an American archaeologist.
+Martha Rhoads Bell (April 27, 1941 – November 12, 1991) was an American archaeologist.
 Her specialty was Mycenaean imported pottery and imitations found in Egypt and Nubia, as well as Egyptian-Mycenaean interconnections in the New Kingdom and their implications for chronology.

 Early life

-Bell was born in Philadelphia, Pennsylvania on April 27, 1941.
-She was raised in Allentown and Center Valley, PA by her parents Dr. Donald Ziegler Rhoads and Elsie Teetsel Rhoads.
+Martha Hope Rhoads was born in Philadelphia, Pennsylvania on April 27, 1941.
+She was raised in Allentown and Center Valley (both Pennsylvania) by her parents, Dr. Donald Ziegler Rhoads and Elsie Teetsel Rhoads.

 Family

-On September 22, 1968, Bell married Lanny Bell, an Oriental Institute Egyptologist.
+On September 22, 1968, she married Lanny Bell, an Oriental Institute Egyptologist.